sympy/sympy/doc/src/explanation/active-deprecations.md

 ```

 However if you liked the fact that the deprecated arguments aligned the frames
-for you, than you can still make use of this feature by providing vectors to
+for you, then you can still make use of this feature by providing vectors to
-``parent_interframe`` and ``child_interframe``, which are than oriented such
+``parent_interframe`` and ``child_interframe``, which are then oriented such
 that the joint axis expressed in the intermediate frame is aligned with the
-given vector.
+given vector:

 ```py
 >>> from sympy.physics.mechanics import Body, PinJoint